-Provide a way for users with disabilities to communicate any problems with your site
+Provide a clear way for users to communicate problems with your site

-Keep lines of communication open, and make it easy for users to contact you.
+Keep all lines of communication open, and make it easy for users to contact you.
+If phone or email contact is not preferred, consider building a contact form in Google Forms or Qualtrics.

 Test your site frequently